 Seven music festivals, six countries in just one summer – obviously a lot of things were bound to happen.
 If I start writing in detail, I can easily write enough material to make a book but I don’t want to bore you to death.
-So here are N things that happened during our summer full of music festivals:
+So here are N things that happened during our summer full of music festivals

-From one festival to another, it was easy to find people who were happy to take us in their campervan to the next festival.
+From one festival to another, it was easy to find people who were happy to take me (and my partner) in their campervan to the next festival.
 Our best ride to remember was from Portugal to Spain in our friend’s ancient campervan.

-02 | We lost a lot of things… and found many others
+2) I lost a lot of things… and found many others

-No, I’m not talking about finding other people’s lost things, but we got these things from people who were leaving the festival and didn’t want to carry them.
+No, I’m not talking about finding other people’s lost things, but I got these things from people who were leaving the festival and didn’t want to carry them.

-03 | Strange things happened with our hair
+3) Strange things happened with my hair

 I went with 22 dreadlocks and came back with just 10.
 San went with 4 and came back with 5.
 Conclusion: dreadlocks require hard work and maintenance.

-04 | We realized it is possible to dance for 30 hours straight
+4) I realized it is possible to dance for 30 hours straight

 Blame it on the lineup or the vibes on the dance floor but at Boom festival, San and I ended up spending two nights and one day on the dance floor without sleeping.
 How did we do it?
 We have no idea.

-05 | We now know how much fun it is to volunteer at a music festival
+5) I now know how much fun it is to volunteer at a music festival

 For the first time in our lives, San and I volunteered at a music festival.
 It was the Lost Theory festival in Spain where we worked in the kitchen for four hours every day.
-In return, our festival entry and food was absolutely free!
+In return, our festival entry and food were absolutely free!

-06 | We fell in love with Acai
+6) We fell in love with Acai

 Acai or açaí berry is a Brazilian fruit that should be labeled as the perfect party food.
-We tried it for the first time at Boom Festival in Portugal and ate it almost every day after.
+We tried it for the first time at the Boom Festival in Portugal and ate it almost every day after.

-07 | We realized that every festival has an outdoor sex spot (you just need to find it)
+7) We realized that every festival has an outdoor sex spot (you just need to find it)

-08 | We met our favorite PsyTrance artist – Arjuna
+8) I met my favorite PsyTrance artist – Arjuna

-09 | We met the famous Mr. Pink (and also his soul brother)
+9) We met the famous Mr. Pink (and also his soul brother)

 If you’re a regular at PsyTrance festivals, then you know of Mr. Pink for sure.
 Since the last two years, he’s in almost every PsyTrance music festival video where he is colored fully pink.
 Well, we have been following his adventures everywhere and at the Boom festival, we actually got to hug him.
 Check it out!

-10 | We can now use almost every kind of toilet
+10) I can now use almost every kind of toilet

 Believe it or not, dirty toilets are my biggest fear.
 A few months back, I would have preferred to jump off a cliff than to use a toilet that’s dirty.
 However, seven back to back music festivals and 100s of dirty toilets – I had no choice but to face my fear head on.
 Yes, now I can use every kind of toilet.

-11 | We now know that almost everything can be recycled… even poop
+11) I now know that almost everything can be recycled… even poop

 Do you know how much environmental damage a music festival can cause if not done correctly?
 Almost all of the festivals that we attended this summer had invested in tonnes of environmental programs to leave no trace on the land.

 12) We became camping experts

 Camping is a very important part of a music festival experience.
 Pitching a tent is a different matter but making it super comfortable requires a little more work.
 After spending most of our summer in our tent, we became camping experts and can now make our tent almost as comfortable as our bedroom.

 Being in a creative zone for 4-5 days continuously is very good to open up their minds’ creative window.
 We couldn’t help but notice how talented most of these children were.

-15 | We now know that hand fans make the perfect festival accessory
+14) I now know that hand fans make the perfect festival accessory

 Even if the temperature is low, things are bound to get sweaty after dancing for a few hours.

-16 | We learnt that tutus aren’t only for girls
+15) I learnt that tutus aren’t only for girls

 Why did I ever think that tutus looked good only on girls?
 They look amazing on women and men alike!

-17 | We had to take a “forced vacation” from blogging
+16) I had to take a “forced vacation” from blogging

 Of course I was fooling myself when I thought I was going to be able to continue blogging from my phone but in reality, I was too wasted to ever charge my phone.

-18 | We lost a lot of weight
+17) I lost a lot of weight

 What else did you imagine would happen after dancing for many hours and eating a lot of Acai?

-19 | We embraced “Free Body Culture”
+18) I embraced “Free Body Culture” / FKK

 Naked body is not a source of shame but in almost all the civilizations, it is a social taboo.
 Festival naturism is real.
 And it’s not just limited to Woodstock.

-20 | Our skin became better because of natural soap
+19) My skin became better because of natural soap

 These soaps that are usually made with olive oil, coconut and honey, are 100% biodegradable because they don’t contain chemical detergents that most of other soaps do.
 Obviously these are good for the environment they are very good for hair and skin too!

-21 | We fell in love with life a little more..
+20) I fell in love with life a little more..

 At music festivals, people celebrate life and happiness.
 It is difficult not being happy when the collective energy of everyone’s happiness influences you.
 It works a little like laughter Yoga that is based on the principle of collective energy.
 These festivals gave us a massive dose of happiness, hope and love.
 They changed us for life.

-22| We made at least 150 new friends
+24) I made at least 150 new friends

 At the first festival we had just 20 friends.
 By the time it was our 7th festival, we realized we had made at least 150 new friends from all over the world.
 Why not, coconut?